A Torelli Theorem for Higher-Dimensional Function Fields: Picard -motives

 \subsection{Picard 1-motives}

-Let $X_0$ be a smooth proper geometrically-integral $k_0$-variety, and let $U_0$ be a non-empty open $k_0$-subvariety of $X_0$.
+Let $X$ be a smooth projective integral $k$-variety, and $U$ a nonempty open $k$-subvariety of $X$.
 Put $Z := X \smin U$.
-Consider the group $\Div^0(X)$ of algebraically-trivial Weil divisors on $X$, as well as the subgroup $\Div^0_Z(X)$ of algebraically trivial Weil divisors on $X$ which are supported on $Z$.
-Note that $\Div^0_Z(X)$ is a finitely-generated free abelian group endowed with a canonical continuous action of $\Gal_{k_0}$.
+Consider $\Div^{0}(X)$, the group of algebraically trivial Weil-divisors on $X$, as well as the subgroup $\Div^{0}_{Z}(X)$ of algebraically trivial Weil divisors on $X$ which are supported on $Z$.
+Note $\Div^{0}_{Z}(X)$ is a finitely-generated free abelian group.

+Next, consider the Picard variety $\Picbf^{0}_{X}$ of $X$.
+This is an abelian $k$-variety, and we have a canonical morphism